6 Makeup & Skincare Products Jennifer Lopez Uses For Her Ageless Glow

 6 Makeup and Skincare Products Jennifer Lopez Uses to Achieve Her Ageless Glow

-As days go by, the 49-year-old singer, dancer and actress continues to age backward with her flawless skin and fit bod.
-(Did you see her slay at the Met Gala?!)
+Would you believe us if we said Jennifer Lopez turns 50 today?

+The superstar is indeed ringing in the milestone birthday, but J.Lo proves age is nothing but a number.
+The singer, dancer and actress' career is nowhere near slowing down (she's currently on tour and starring in the upcoming Hustlers), and her gorgeous skin and fit bod keep everyone wondering what magic water is she drinking to age backward.

-While we still try to figure out the secret to her Benjamin Button ways (for starters, she doesn't drink, smoke or drink coffee -- yes she is literally superhuman), we've gathered six makeup and skincare products the superstar uses to maintain her radiant complexion and signature glow.
+As we continue to figure out the secret to her Benjamin Button ways (for starters, she doesn't drink alcohol, smoke or consume coffee -- yes she is literally superhuman), we've found six makeup and skincare products that Lopez uses to maintain her radiant complexion and signature glow.

-From her go-to moisturizer to the foundation she relies on during performances, peek her beauty staples to get one step closer to looking like J.Lo.
+From her luxurious go-to moisturizer to the foundation that keeps her matte and flawless on stage, peek her makeup and skincare essentials to get one step closer to looking like J.Lo.

 Dior Forever Matte Foundation

-The performer requires a solid foundation that'll enhance her perfect base and stay put as she shakes her stuff on stage for her All I Have Las Vegas residency.
-Lopez's longtime makeup artist Scott Barnes revealed to Allure he applies the Dior Forever Foundation.
+The performer requires a solid foundation that'll enhance her perfect base and stay put as she shakes her stuff on stage.
+Lopez's longtime makeup artist Scott Barnes revealed to Allure he applies the Dior Forever Foundation on the star.
 It has buildable matte coverage with a touch of luminosity that's still lightweight on the skin.
-The newest version includes two new formulations, one matte and the other radiant, offered in an expansive shade range. $52 at Sephora
+The newest version includes two formulations, one matte and the other radiant, offered in an expansive shade range. $52 at Sephora

 Jennifer Lopez x Inglot Highlighter

 The brunette stunner has been famous for her envious glow for years, so it was no surprise when she launched her own makeup collection with Inglot.
-Lopez posted this gorgeous pic courtesy of the line's palette, and this highlighter trio is #JLoGlow on-the-go. $22 at Amazon
+Lopez posted a pic of her gorgeous glow, courtesy of the line's palette, proving this highlighter trio is #JLoGlow on-the-go. $22 at Macy's

 Lancer The Method: Polish

 Dr. Harold Lancer has been Lopez's skin guru for years.
-Louise Deschamps, the medical aesthetician to the stars at Lancer, dished to FashionMagazine.com the natural beauty uses Lancer's Method products at home in addition to coming in for facials and keeping a healthy lifestyle.
-The Method Polish works as an exfoliator to remove blackheads and enlarged pores.
-It resurfaces the skin to combat dryness, dullness and uneven texture. $75 at Sephora
+Louise Deschamps, the medical aesthetician to the stars at Lancer, dished to FashionMagazine.com the natural beauty uses Lancer's Method products at home, in addition to getting facials regularly and following a healthy lifestyle.
+The Method Polish works as an exfoliator to remove blackheads and enlarged pores, while resurfacing the skin to combat dryness, dullness and uneven texture. $75 at Sephora

 L'Oreal Revitalift SPF 30 Moisturizer